carpentries/instructor-training/episodes/02-practice-learning.md

 We'll now get started with a discussion of how learning works.
-We'll learn some key findings from educational research and identify how these principles are put into practice in Carpentry workshops.
+We'll learn some key findings from educational research and identify how these principles are put into practice in Carpentries workshops.

 ## The Carpentries Pedagogical Model